immers-space/immers-app/immers/README.md

 ### Domains

-The immers server can share a domain with your existing site.
+The Immers Server can share a domain with your existing site.
-For the best experience, put the immers server on the bare domain, as this becomes a part of usernames, and put your web content on a subdomain.
+For the best experience, put the Immers Server on the bare domain, as this becomes a part of usernames, and put your web content on a subdomain.
-The immers server will redirect to your web content subdomain.
+The Immers Server will redirect to your web content subdomain.

 ### SMTP Email Provider